krishnanlab/teaching/2021-spring_compbio/course-activities-grading.md

 Continue making substantial progress on proposed milestones.
 Complete milestones, finalize results, figures, and write-up ~~in conference publication format.
 As part of the report, comment on your overall project experience.~~

-This year, instead of a full-fledged report, I am asking you to complete the following questionnaire _AS SPECIFICALLY AND DETAILED AS POSSIBLE_ based on the guidelines below and submit it using [this form](LINK).
+This year, instead of a full-fledged report, I am asking you to complete the following questionnaire _AS SPECIFICALLY AND DETAILED AS POSSIBLE_ based on the guidelines below and submit it using [this form](https://forms.gle/nfjQv2VDsbi9CrUbA).

 * Length, page settings:
     * 8–10 pages (including figures & references; sections listed below)
     * 1-inch margins
+    * Not included in the 10-page limit: project Glossary attached as additional pages.
 * Font specifications:
     * 1.15 line spacing
     * Arial, Times New Roman, or Helvetica font